-- 45.6 The use of exchange time will be pre-approved by the supervisor who will consider date and time of use as it relates to: - A. Student safety; - B. Substitute availability; and - C. Teacher absenteeism in the program. - 45.7 All teachers are paid based on a forty hour work week.
-CDHHY and WSSB oncampus teachers will be required to work on-site for no more than thirty-eight and one-half (381⁄2) hours in a workweek.
+- 45.7 All teachers are paid based on a forty (40) hour workweek.
+CDHY and WSSB on-campus teachers will be required to work on-site for no more than thirty-eight and one-half (38/2) hours in a workweek.
 Outreach staff will continue to set their schedules in order to best meet the needs of the contracted district(s) and the contract requirements.
-Teachers (both on-campus and Outreach) will be afforded not less than four and one-half (41⁄2) hours each week for prep time during the assigned instructional time periods.
+Teachers (both on-campus and Outreach) will be afforded not less than four and one-half (4/2) hours each week for prep time during the assigned instructional time periods.
 Prep time may include lesson planning, reviewing student work, team/collaborative planning and performing other activities essential to teaching.
-No assigned work, including meetings and trainings, will routinely be scheduled during this time. - 45.8 WSSB will make every reasonable effort to limit the caseload of Outreach staff to no more than thirty (30) students per staff. - 45.9 Professional development and tuition reimbursement will be in accordance with agency policy. - 45.10 Teachers at the Center for Childhood Deafness and Hearing Loss (CDHHY) and the Washington State School for the Blind (WSSB) will be provided four (4) In-Service days each fiscal year during the life of this Agreement.
-The In-Service days will be scheduled outside the school year and will not be considered as direct service days.
-The In-Service days may be used for school year preparation, departmental meetings, or training as approved by the Employer.
-The rate of pay for the In-Service days will be set by the Vancouver School District in accordance with Article 41.3.
+No assigned work, including meetings and trainings, will routinely be scheduled during this time. - 45.8 WSSB will make every reasonable effort to limit the caseload of Outreach staff to no more than thirty (30) students per staff.
+If a CDHY or WSSB employee believes their workload is not achievable within the worktime authorized by the Employer, the employee may request a workload impact meeting with the program administrator to discuss workload concerns.
+This meeting will be scheduled at a mutually agreeable date and time.
+If the agreed date exceeds ten (10) workdays from the request, the parties must confirm their agreement via email.
+A refusal to meet, as provided, is subject to the Article 30 - Grievance Procedure.
+The outcome of the meeting is not subject to the grievance procedure; however, the employee may file a complaint with their appointing authority or designee about their workload not being achievable within the worktime authorized by the Employer.